conan-io/docs/reference/tools.rst

     def touch(fname, times=None)

-Updates the timestamp (last access and last modificatiion times) of a file.
+Updates the timestamp (last access and last modification times) of a file.
 This is similar to Unix' ``touch`` command, except the command fails if the file does not exist.

 Optionally, a tuple of two numbers can be specified, which denotes the new values for the